tymyrddin/purple/source/docs/incident-response/build-programme.md

 each exercise informs the next, and whether the organisation's model of its own capability is being updated rather than just tested.

-## Starting where you are
+## Starting from where things stand

 The [ChangeShop framing](../foundations/change-management/what-it-is.md) applies here: the organisation already has an incident response capability, however informal.
 A first exercise does not introduce simulation into a vacuum.
 It introduces a new kind of scrutiny into a system that has already adapted to the absence of it.
 The resistance that sometimes meets a new exercise programme is not obstruction.
 It is the system registering that something is changing.

 Start with a single 90-minute tabletop.
-Keep the scenario focused and the objectives narrow: one or two things you genuinely want to learn about the team's capability, not a comprehensive test of everything at once.
+Keep the scenario focused and the objectives narrow: one or two things genuinely worth learning about the team's capability, not a comprehensive test of everything at once.
 The retrospective after that first exercise is more important than the exercise itself: it establishes the practice of honest review, which is what the programme depends on.